hansrodtang/hansrodtang.github.io/README.md

 All code licensed under the [MIT license](LICENSE.MIT.md).

-Text and mulitmedia content produced by myself is licensed under the [Creative Commons BY-SA license](LICENSE.CC.md).
+Text and multimedia content produced by myself is licensed under the [Creative Commons BY-SA license](LICENSE.CC.md).